In a surprise move, Twitter just doubled the character limit for tweets. We’re cautiously optimistic about this change.

 I’m interested to see how Twitter’s evolution will affect other platforms like Instagram — will they feel a need to diversify their walled garden approach to let their users link to deeper content?

-Missy Kurzweil, Associate Creative Director, BSD NYC
+Missy Kurzweil, Associate Creative Director, NYC

 Editor’s Note: Missy’s thoughts on this are best summed up by a single Slack message: